 During his speech, Gray addressed the early days of segregation and how they compare to today’s era of civil rights, noting that while conditions are better today, he believes there is work still to be done in assuring equal rights for people of all races and ethnic backgrounds.
 As a young man, Gray said, he had a vision of how things should be, but he told the audience that he was forced to keep that vision to himself for years because it wasn’t a vision shared by many others.
 Gray was a guest of the MTSU Intercultural and Diversity Affairs Center, the Center for Student Involvement and Leadership and MTSU Black History Month.

 Feb.
 10, 2011: Wall Street Journal writer Stephen Moore

-ECONOMIC STATUS—Stephen Moore, right, senior economic writer for The Wall Street Journal, chats with MTSU student Mousa Abuqayas before Moore’s Feb.
-10 lecture as a guest of the Wright Travel Entrepreneurship Chair in the Jennings A. Jones College of Business at MTSU.
+ECONOMIC STATUS — Stephen Moore, right, senior economic writer for The Wall Street Journal, chats with MTSU student Mousa Abuqayas before Moore’s Feb.
+10 lecture as a guest of the Pam Wright Chair of Entrepreneurship in the Jennings A. Jones College of Business at MTSU.
 (MTSU photo by Andy Heidt)

 ‘All of you will see the most amazing future’

 Stephen Moore, senior economic writer for The Wall Street Journal and a member of the newspaper’s editorial board, spoke to a standing-room-only crowd Feb.
 10, 2011, in MTSU’s State Farm Lecture Hall.
 Moore addressed the current economic climate, telling the audience that he believes the U.S. government is doing everything to suppress economic growth and prosperity.